-In England the field studies were undertaken at Harrow, Middlesex in an estate of traditional 1920's two-storey, semi-detached and terraced houses.
+In England the field studies were undertaken at Harrow, Middlesex, in an estate of traditional 1920s 2-storey, semidetached and terraced houses (fig. 3).
 The construction is 225 mm solid brick walls, timber floors and tiled pitched roofs.

 Twenty houses were monitored both before and after remedial measures were undertaken.

-The remedial packages that were investigated were:
+The remedial packages that were investigated involved:

-- o fifteen houses with external wall insulation added, gas fired partial central heating installed and extract fans fitted in kitchens and bathrooms - o five houses with a full gas central heating system installed throughout the house - no insulation was added to the walls.
+- fifteen houses with external wall insulation added, gas-fired partial central heating installed and extractor fans fitted in kitchens and bathrooms; - five houses with a full gas central heating system installed throughout the house; no insulation was added to the walls.

-Additionally field studies were undertaken in 30 flats at Inverclyde, Strathclyde and in four two-storey houses at Harrow to investigate the performance of some free-standing dehumdifiers.
+Additionally field studies were undertaken in 30 flats at Inverclyde, Strathclyde (fig. 4), and in four 2-storey houses at Harrow to investigate the performance of some free-standing dehumidifiers.

 Monitoring in all cases involved determining the temperature and relative humidities in kitchens, living rooms and one bedroom of each dwelling, together with external conditions.
-Of particular concern are the periods when relative humidity exceeds 70%.
-Above this value conditions are favourable for mould germination and, once germinated, can easily be sustained.
-Energy consumptions and the length of time extract fans and dehumidifiers ran were recorded.
+Of particular concern are the periods when relative humidity exceeds 70 percent.
+Above this value, conditions are favourable for mould germination which, once germinated, can easily be sustained.
+Energy consumptions and the length of time extractor fans and dehumidifiers ran were recorded.
 The amount of water collected by the dehumidifiers was noted by the householders.